tatudesigner/Design-Grid-Extension-for-Inkscape/README.md

 4. Click **Apply** to generate your responsive grid.

 ## 📝 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the **GNU General Public License v3.0**.
+You can redistribute and modify the code under the terms of this license.

+The full text of the GNU General Public License v3.0 can be found at: [GNU GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.html).

 ## 📬 Contact
 Have questions, suggestions, or want to contribute?
 Feel free to reach out!
 - **Email:** tatudesigner@gmail.com

-We'd love to hear your feedback and see how you're using the Responsive Grid Creator!